nrwl/nx/docs/shared/packages/storybook/plugin-overview.md

 This guide will briefly walk you through using Storybook within an Nx workspace.

 {% callout type="info" title="Storybook 7 by default" %}
-Starting with Nx 16, Storybook 7 is going to be used by default to configure your projects.
+Starting with Nx 16, Storybook 7 is used by default to configure your projects.
 {% /callout %}

 ## Setting Up Storybook